Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 [Code to reproduce](https://gist.github.com/MarcoGorelli/1da1971063caf0b3e5133f5dfba3315b).

 Note that we're dealing with purely numeric data here, so the conversion is extremely cheap.
-The reason that the second approach takes over 100x longer is that Polars is generally much faster at feature engineering than pandas.
+The reason that the second approach takes over 100x longer is that Polars generally excels at feature engineering.
 As the size of the dataframe increases, the comparison scales even better in the "native Polars support" direction.

 That's why "just convert to pandas" is a disappointing solution, and why it's worth it to